ember-learn/guides-source/guides/release/state-management/computed-properties.md

-Computed properties are a pre-Octane concept in Ember.
+Computed properties are a concept in Ember prior to Octane.
 They serve the same purpose as tracked properties and native getters, allowing users to respond to changes, derive state, and ultimately update the DOM.
 They also have built-in caching to prevent having to perform expensive calculations more than once.